 Is Italy good for solo travel?

 With Roman history, crowd-pleasing cuisine and excellent transport networks, Italy is ideal for a solo travel adventure.
 English is widely spoken and there’s a bounty of accommodation and sightseeing to suit all budgets.
-However, you might find some of the more popular sights – especially in Rome, Florence and Venice – overwhelmingly crowded during the peak summer months, so it’s worth considering a group solo trip to Italy with Flash Pack.
+However, you might find some of the more popular sights – especially in Rome, Florence and Venice – overwhelmingly crowded during the peak summer months, so it’s worth considering a group solo holiday to Italy with Flash Pack.

-As well as securing advance tickets for travel and attractions, you’ll have the knowledge and expertize of your Pack Leader, giving you the enviable opportunity to peek beyond the usual tourist traps, with authentic experiences designed to fully immerse you in the local culture.
+As well as securing advance tickets for travel and attractions, you’ll have the knowledge and expertise of your Pack Leader, giving you the enviable opportunity to peek beyond the usual tourist traps, with authentic experiences designed to fully immerse you in the local culture.

 Best places to visit in Italy

 It’s hard to know whether to start in Rome and head north to Milan, or focus on the southern regions that bask in the Med.
 So, what should you do on a solo trip to Italy?
 On Flash Pack’s 7-day Northern Italy: From Milan to Rome trip, you’ll gradually work your way south from chi chi Milan, through foodie Bologna, to arty Florence, seductive Siena and finishing up in classical Rome.
 Along the way, you’ll, of course, encounter some off-the-radar experiences, including a sidecar Vespa ride and wine-tasting in a Tuscan castle.